dogtail9/ProjectTemplateTutorial/README.md

 *Add the using for the helper library to the RelayCommandPackage class*

 ### Solution folders
+To be able to group projects that have the same functionality in our solution it may be helpful to add projects to solution folders.
 Let's add the functionality to handle solution folder in our project template.

 ### GetSolutionFolderEx